XenotropicDev/TheOracle2/README.md

 ## Warning
-This branch is experimental, and at the time of writting this it isn't complete in anyway, will not compile, and probably doesn't do anything.
+This branch is experimental, and at the time of writing this it isn't complete in anyway.

 ## About
 TheOracle2 is a complete rework of TheOracle using new discord bot features, and more integrated data features